 The Backyard Landscape Project Begins

 There was no way we could use the existing grounds.
 We gutted the entire backyard, including the paved walkway and faded, worn out, white lattice on the side.
 The old lattice was covered with dying ivy, which we also removed.
 We removed planters in favor of a more natural, planted aesthetic, to give the whole area an open, relaxing atmosphere.
-It took a lot of work, but only three weeks later, we have a beautiful backyard landscape, perfect for rest or entertaining, morning, noon and night.
+It took a lot of work, and three weeks later, we have a beautiful backyard landscape, perfect for rest or entertaining, morning, noon and night.

 Beautiful Backyard Landscape – Project Complete